 What is dry socket and how can you prevent it

-You may have heard your dentist warning you about a painful condition called dry socket.
+You may have heard your surgeon warning you about a painful condition called dry socket.
 If you are preparing for a tooth extraction, then you NEED to be aware of this condition and what you can do to prevent it.
 Read on if you want to prevent dry socket and the accompanying pain.

 WHAT CAUSES DRY SOCKET?